ultimatemember/ultimatemember/checklists/Count users statuses in wp-admin.md

 ## Count users status in wp-admin

-This section contains a checklist to do test cases to ensure that the correct user count is displayed after user status changes in wp-admin.
+This document contains a checklist to do test cases to ensure that the correct user count is displayed after user status changes in wp-admin.

 ### Contents